ltw-webdev-3/curriculum/intro.md

       *Available in class and during labs*

-      - Ashley
+      - Chelle
-      - Rob
+      - Sage
-      - Len
+      - Sarah

   - content: |
       ## What we’re learning